Experience-Monks/jam3-lesson-asyncjs/lessons/2-Node style callbacks/index.md

 }
 ```

 If our callback was structured this way it's breaking general convention for Node Callbacks.
-Although even some of Node's core resources break this but still you should fix the above to look something like this:
+This is more of a general convention and not something written in stone as some of Node's core modules break this convention but still you should fix the above to look something like this:
 ```javascript
 function loadTwoImages(callback) {
   // load two images